Jerin3j/Jeribot/README.md

 **WhatsAsena,** is a WhatsApp bot written by [Yusuf Usta](https://github.com/Quiec).
 Does not log into your account It is written on WhatsApp Web API.

+## Who is Java?

+(www.github.com/Jerin3j) is a simple and cool man.
+And its a language.

 ## Setup

 1. Click [SCAN](https://replit.com/@Nightbot2O/baileys-qr) and scan QR through Whatsapp Linked Devices Option in Your whatsapp App.